Sage-Bionetworks/synapse-web-monorepo/apps/portals/src/README.md

-├── RouteResolver.tsx     # For any subpage not in Home/Explore this hooks up the configuration to that URL ├── config                # The main configuration folder read for the app ├── test-configuration    # Folder with an example config that gets used for testing ├── index.tsx             # Boilerplate code that hooks the application up with index.html ├── portal-components     # portal specific components that are not related to layout ├── configurations        # folder containing all the portal configs ├── tests                 # all the tests for the application
+├── RouteResolver.tsx     # For any subpage not in Home/Explore this hooks up the configuration to that URL ├── config                # The main configuration folder read for the app ├── test-configuration    # Folder with an example config that gets used for testing ├── index.ts             # Boilerplate code that hooks the application up with index.html ├── portal-components     # portal specific components that are not related to layout ├── configurations        # folder containing all the portal configs ├── tests                 # all the tests for the application